Sylius/Sylius/docs/cookbook/administration/modify-placed-order.rst

 How to modify placed order?
 ===========================

-since time immemorial, people have been using trial and error methods to create or repeat processes that make their lives simpler.
+Since time immemorial, people have been using trial and error methods to create or repeat processes that make their lives simpler.
 Thanks to this, we live in a time where everything is easily available and within reach.
 However, this time we will not focus on inventions, but on the mistakes that people still make.
-Usually, e-commerce processes go smoothly, but from time to time there will be a customer who confuses something in his order (e.g. the size of the shorts he wears).
+Usually, e-commerce processes go smoothly, but from time to time there will be a customer who confuses something in his order (e.g. the size of the shorts they wear).
-In this cookbook, I will try to show you how to easily fix this error as a store administrator.
+In this cookbook, we will try to show you how to easily fix this kind of mistake as a store administrator.

-TLDR?
+TL;DR
 -----

 Quick general steps of how to easily solve this issue: